mattsn0222/Self-Driving-Car/README.md

 topic and built a database of annotated images: images combined the traffic light state.

 When traffic lights are calculated to be visible (and close enough) based on the pose of the car and that of the traffic light, the tool saves each incoming image to a folder structure that is compatible with the Keras ImageDataGenerator (using the traffic light state helpfully provided by the simulator).

+Here is what the directory structure that the tool generates for ImageDataGenerator:
+![alt text][image8]

 A trainer python tool (`trainer/trainer.py`) takes these images and retrains the MobileNet V1 sample in Keras with the images as input.

-The resulting classifier worked acceptably well, once it was close enough, it recognized the traffic light colors, but it was noisy and unpredictable when farther away from the lights.
+The resulting classifier worked acceptably well, once the car was close enough to the lights it recognized the traffic light colors, but it was noisy and unpredictable when farther away from the lights.
 It obviously didn't work for the real-world scenario at all without further training.